WARP-LAB/WARP-GUIDES-WEBPACK/03-devserver/readme.md

 // ...
 ```

 Kill revious `ctr+c`.
-Rerun it, observe that fonts are loading now.
+Rerun it and observe how fonts are loading.

 ```sh